malekbenz/malekbenz/_posts/2016-06-01-Create-free-website-with-github.md

 category: Github
 tags : ['html', 'Github', 'website']
 categories: ['html',  'NodeJs', 'Angularjs']
+description: In this post we are going see how to create and Host a website for Free on Github
+image: /images/github/13.png
 ---

 if you already have `github account` you can  [skip this section](#create-new-repository).